ryanmimrie/ryanmimrie.github.io/consultancy.md

 ## Consultancy Rates

 The following are my standard consultancy rates, negotiable for any large or recurring projects.
-It is common for computer based projects to consist of a few hours of active work followed by a longer period where the computer is processing data unsupervised.
+It is common for computer based projects to consist of a few hours of active work followed by a period where the computer is processing data unsupervised.
 To reflect this, a reduced rate that covers only the cost of running and maintaining the bioinformatics system is used.
 For example, a straightforward metagenomics analysis of a small number of samples may require 2 hours of active time (£110) plus 6 hours of processing time (£30), for a total of £140.

 <table border="1">
     <tr>